ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/ci.md

 ### Travis CI

-In Mbed OS [Travis CI](https://travis-ci.org/) is used as primary automatic testing and checking run environment.
+In Mbed OS [Travis CI](https://travis-ci.org/ARMmbed/mbed-os) is used as primary automatic testing and checking run environment.

-Travis configuration is located in .travis.yml file in Mbed OS root directory.
+Travis configuration is located in [.travis.yml](https://github.com/ARMmbed/mbed-os/blob/master/.travis.yml) file in Mbed OS root directory.
 Mbed OS use public travis so test results are publicly available and there are public [documentation available](https://docs.travis-ci.com/).

+#### Tests

+* **continuous-integration/travis-ci/pr** - Main run main
+* **travis-ci/astyle** - Check code style using [astyle](http://astyle.sourceforge.net/)
+* **travis-ci/docs** - [Doxygen](http://www.doxygen.org/) and naming checks:
+** Assert that the Doxygen build produced no warnings ** Assert that all binary libraries are named correctly ** Assert that all assebler files are named correctly
+* **travis-ci/events** - Check that Mbed OS compiles and run events tests
+* **travis-ci/gitattributestest** - Check that no changes after clone.
+This check that .gitattributes is used right way
+* **travis-ci/licence_check** - Checking that there is no GPL licence text in code
+* **travis-ci/littlefs** - Testing littlefs without embedded hardware
+* **travis-ci/tools-py2.7** - Run python tools tests with python 2.7

 ### Jenkins